jmvillalobos/RNA-seq-protocol/README.md

 ```
 **Step 4: Transcript Expression Quantification with Kallisto**

-- Used Salmon to estimate expression values of transcripts.
+- Uses Salmon to estimate expression values of transcripts.
-- Created directories for each replicate and inspected the quantification results.
+- Creates directories for each replicate and inspected the quantification results.

 ```bash
 perl /usr/local/bin/trinityrnaseq-v2.13.2/util/align_and_estimate_abundance.pl \